OpenDDS/OpenDDS/docs/guidelines.md

     [scoreboard](http://scoreboard.ociweb.com/oci-dds.html) and click the green
     "Doxygen" link near the top.
   - Depending on the activity in the repository this might be unstable because of the time it takes to get the updated Doxygen on to the web sever.
-Perfer latest release unless working with newer code.
+Prefer latest release unless working with newer code.

 See [Documenting Code for Doxygen](#documenting-code-for-doxygen) to see how to